-Stats Show How Patriots Defense Compares To Legendary 2000 Ravens
+NESN

 The Patriots and Ravens will face off Sunday at M&T Bank Stadium in a Week 9 game between the AFC East and AFC North leaders.

-Led by quarterback Lamar Jackson, the Ravens offense is expected to challenge the vaunted Patriots’ defense like never before.
+Led by quarterback Lamar Jackson, the Ravens offense is expected to challenge the vaunted Patriots defense like never before.
 However, Jackson and Co. must be feeling the same way about New England’s defense, especially if they’re familiar with how it has performed relative to the top units in modern NFL history.

 Thumbnail photo via Stew Milne/USA TODAY Sports Images